FatmaSliti/FrontendMentorChallenges/README.md

 # Note

-The image used in the preview section of this readme is an imitation of the Frontend Mentor challenge and was created by me.
-It is not the original challenge photo provided by Frontend Mentor
+The images used above in this readme file are imitations of the Frontend Mentor challenges and were created by me.
+They are not the original challenge photos provided by Frontend Mentor.